Density estimation on smooth manifolds with normalizing flows: Details on synthetic 2D experiments

 To train NCPS we used a learning rate of $10^{-3}$ and a batch size of 200.
 For the \emph{spherical checkerboard} dataset we train for 10000 epochs, while for the \emph{four wrapped normals} dataset we train for 5000 epochs.

-Training WHC proved to be very challenging and we used big batch sizes and slower learning rates in an attempt to stabilize training.
-As such, we used a batch size of 500 and a learning rate of $3 \cdot 10^{-4}$.
-Even so, training still diverged after a number of epochs, so we checkpoint the model and show the best obtained results in the main text.

 For NMODE, on \emph{four wrapped normals} we used a batch size of 200 and a learning rate of $10^{-2}$, training for 600 epochs.
 For the \emph{spherical checkerboard} we used a batch size of 200 and a learning rate of $10^{-2}$, training for 700 epochs.
-For \emph{five gaussians} we train for 500 epochs, using a learning rate of $10^{-3}$ and a batch size of 200.
-Finally, for \emph{hyperbolic checkerboard} we train for 3000 epochs, using a learning rate of $10^{-3}$ and a batch size of 200.

-All models are trained with the Adam optimizer \cite{kingma2014adam}.
+All models are trained with the Adam optimizer \citep{kingma2014adam}.
 In general, we chose baseline hyperparameters such that we can have the fastest possible convergence without sacrificing training stability.
-Please note however that this is a different training setting to the one used for NMODE and the other baselines by \citet{lou2020neural}, as they generated a random batch of points on the manifold for every iteration, whereas in our case we generate a fixed, modest amount of training points and iterate on those.
+Please note however that this is a different training setting to the one used for NMODE and the other baselines by \citet{lou2020neural}, as they generated a random batch of points on the manifold for every iteration, whereas in our case we generate a fixed amount of training points and iterate on those.
 We think that while this is a much harder training scenario, it's also a more realistic one.